Frequently Asked Questions

 Our mission is to help others live in that kingdom NOW and prepare them to inherit the top positions in Heaven for all eternity.

-To many, hell is a place of darkness, heat, and torment where those who rejected God and His Son's atonement for their sins while on earth will spend eternity separated from Him and His Kingdom.
+To many, hell is a dark place of torment where those who rejected God and His Son's atonement for their sins while on earth will spend eternity separated from Him and His Kingdom.

 To me, hell is spending eternity ANYWHERE other than at the very top of Heaven.

-God gave the Hebrews many ceremonial, communal, and dietary 'laws' after they escaped Egypt to help govern and guide their new desert-dwelling community.
+God gave the Hebrews many ceremonial, communal, and dietary 'laws' after they escaped Egypt to help govern and guide their new desert-dwelling community, many of which are still beneficial today.

 However, the Ten Commandments were given to all humanity as God's standards for life on earth.
-They sit above all other laws on earth and are to be prioritized.
+They sit above all other laws and are to be the foundation for every life on earth.

 A single verse in 1 Thessalonians 4:17, which states that we will be caught up to meet the Lord in the air, has many believing this will happen before the Great Tribulation.
 Rather than debate the timing, I offer this thought: